YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates a process terminated during KILL cleanup in database file ffff; tttt is text warning of the implications.
 Generally, this leaves a database with "block incorrectly marked busy" errors.
 Such errors are benign in that they only cause blocks to be inappropriately unavailable.
 Nonetheless they should be addressed promptly to avoid operators becoming desensitized to errors in INTEGs.

-Action: Use DSE MAP to carefully FREE individual incorrectly marked busy block.
+Action: Use DSE MAP to carefully FREE individual incorrectly marked busy blocks.
 If there are many blocks, you can edit the output of the integ (run with NOMAP) to create a script for driving repeated DSE MAP FREE.
 Alternatively, if you can get standalone access to the database you may use DSE MAP RESTORE - never use MAP RESTORE on an active database.

 -------------------
 KILLBYSIG